Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 #### Make sure the client-id can access target Key Vault.
 Here are steps to configure access policy:

-To grant access use the command line below:
+To grant access, use the command line below:

 ```shell
   az keyvault set-policy --name ${KEY_VAULT} \